neijrr/nextcloud_passwords_handbook_ru/Developers/App-Requirements.md

 The password app lists official clients, third party apps and programming libraries in the included "Apps & Extensions" section.
 Apps are also listed in the readme, libraries are also listed in the developer handbook.
-If you have developed an app or library and want it to be listed there, this page lists what you need to do.
+If you have developed an app or library and want it to be listed there, this page contains the requirements and process to do so.

 ## Requirements
-Your app should meet these requirements.
+Your app must meet all of the following requirements to be listed:

-#### Open Source
+* **Apps must be Open Source**

     The source code of your app must be public.
     Since security and trust are very important to our users, they must be able to check the source code of the applications they use.

     **Note:** This does not mean that your app must be free or that others must be allowed to use your source code.

-#### No Ads
+* **Apps must not contain Ads**

     Any app must not contain any ads.
     Any tracking must be optional and _opt-in_ and compliant with the EU GDPR.

-#### Optional third party services
+* **Any third party service must be optional**

     If your app contacts any server other than the Nextcloud instance of the user, this action should be optional.
     The user must also be aware if data is sent to another service.

-#### No legacy api
+* **Apps must not be branded as "Official"**

+    Apps must not use wording that makes them appear to the user as if they are developed by the developer(s) of the Passwords app for Nextcloud.
-We do not accept any app that uses the legacy api.
+* **Apps must not use the legacy api**

+    Apps must not use the [legacy api](./Api/Legacy-Api) for ocPasswords.
+    Support for this api will be dropped in january 2022.
+* **(2022) Apps must support client side encryption**

+    Starting january 2022, new apps must support [client side encryption](./Encryption).
+    Already listed apps must support client side encryption from january 2023.

 ## How to list your app